astratto/kitchen-inspector/README.md

     Status: warn-notunique-repo (?)

     Remarks:
-    [1]: Not unique on Github (this is github.com/opscode-cookbooks/database)
+    [1]: Not unique on GitHub (this is github.com/opscode-cookbooks/database)
-    [2]: Not unique on Github (this is github.com/cookbooks/database)
+    [2]: Not unique on GitHub (this is github.com/cookbooks/database)

 ## Testing